bart-larsen/Cognition-time-of-year/README.md

-# paper-template
+# School’s Out for the Summer: Cognition Varies Across the Calendar Year in Multiple Large-Scale Datasets
-A template repository for scientific projects.
+This contains the code used for all analyses and figures in the manuscript.

-## File organization on CUBIC
+## File organization

 ```
 /path/to/project/